As part of our Advanced Reporting Beta, check out Video Engagement Reporting to measure video-specific engagement across your courses.

 - Rewatch peak: Highest number of rewatches; a rewatch means a specific student watched this time of the video more than once

-- Rewatch peak: The specific time your video had the highest number of rewatches
+- Rewatch peak time: The specific time your video had the highest number of rewatches

 How to Navigate to Video Engagement Reporting